Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 Once the term of the first auditor ends at the conclusion of the first AGM, the company is required to appoint a statutory auditor for a five-year term under Section 139(1).

-This appointment (or reappointment) must be filed with the Registrar of Companies (ROC) through Form ADT-1 within 15 days of the AGM.
+This appointment (or reappointment) must be filed with the Registrar of Companies (ROC) through Form ADT-1 within 15 days of the AGM, in line with the first auditor appointment due date requirements.

-Thus, the mandatory filing of ADT-1 for subsequent or regular auditors has always been clear and undisputed.
+Thus, the mandatory filing of ADT-1, the auditor appointment form, for subsequent or regular auditors has always been clear and undisputed.

 The Root of the Confusion: First Auditor and ADT-1